 NSDUH provides estimates for each of the 50 states and the District of Columbia as well as national estimates.
 Compared with the 1999-2013 design, the 2014-2022 sample design allocates more interviews to the largest 12 states, enabling greater precision for national NSDUH estimates.
-For the 2021 survey, 69,850 interviews were completed, with 31,730 interviews completed in person and 38,120 interviews completed via web, for a weighted overall response rate of 10.3 percent.
+On average, when present in the sampled households or group quarters, adolescents aged 12 to 17 in 2022 were sampled for the interview at a rate of 81.7 percent and young adults aged 18 to 25 were sampled at a rate of 70.1 percent.